dshethcodes/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to the blog where we talk about something everyday!
 ---